 The EatSmart scale is a no-frills bathroom scale.
 You step on it to turn on the device.
 It tells you what you weigh, and it’s done.
 It’s an excellent value for the price.

 Among its most appealing features is an exceptionally large backlit display.
-The 3.5” screen is bright enough for even the most bleary-eyed slug-a-bed to read early in the morning.
+The 3.5” screen is bright enough for even the most exhausted user to read early in the morning.
 Nor do you need to wait for results; the results pop up immediately.

 The sleek, tempered glass-and-metal styling may suggest fragility, as we’re trained to think of glass as breakable.
 However, the EatSmart scale feels sturdy underfoot.

 The only (mild) caution is that this may not be your best choice if you move the scale around regularly, such as storing it on a shelf.
 It needs to be recalibrated every time it’s moved; that takes only a moment (stepping on-and-off), but it could become an irritation.

 If you overindulge on food and your scale's display rockets, do not despair.
 Control your diet for the next 3-4 days, and you should be back to your previous readings.

 Fitbit is known primarily for its fitness trackers, the wrist bands that record your steps, distance traveled, and calories burned; some also monitor sleep patterns.
 The Fitbit trackers work with mobile apps and the company website, so you can see your performance and crow about your achievements.

 If you use one of these popular devices and their ecosystem of add-ons, acquiring the Fitbit Aria bathroom scale is a no-brainer.
 It measures and tracks your weight, lean mass, body fat percentage, and BMI, making it easy to pay attention to the numbers you find most useful.